johannesboyne/inverting-proxy/README.md

 # Inverting Proxy and Agent

+This repository is a loosly-coupled fork of https://github.com/google/inverting-proxy

-This repository defines a reverse proxy that inverts the direction of traffic between the proxy and the backend servers.
+It defines a reverse proxy that inverts the direction of traffic between the proxy and the backend servers.

 That design makes configuring and hosting backends much simpler than what